LBHackney-IT/Developer-Hub-old/_apis/tmprocess_api.md

 ## Compliancy
 {: .govuk-heading-l}

-The tenancy management process API is not **compliant** with the Hackney API Standards.
+The Tenancy Management process API is not **compliant** with the Hackney API Standards.
 {: .govuk-body}